THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 1. Check your email + Access New Accounts

-In the How To Build A Website Series, you learned how to set up a blog.
+In the How To Start A WordPress Blog 2-part series, you learned how to set up a blog.
 Once you’ve purchased your domain and hosting package, you’ll get an email from HostGator that contains all of your log-in information.
 You’ll get logins for your HostGator billing account and your cpanel.

 The very first thing you want to do is use their temporary passwords to log in to your new accounts.
 Immediately CHANGE the passwords.
 Then either memorize them or put them somewhere safe.
 You’ll need to have them handy.